neet-007/rfc-view.nvim/README.md

 ---

 ## Features
-* Retrieve and display RFCs by name or number.
+* Retrieve and display RFCs by name or number, prefix search with 'rfc:$NUMBER' to serach by rfc number.
 * Download specific RFCs.
 * Download all RFCs from the IETF RFC Editor website at once.
 * Cache RFCs as neovim buffers.